Caring for our heritage

 A Statement of Principles for the Waterways Heritage

-To make sure that we continue to take the best possible care of our internationally important waterways heritage, we have enlisted the help of our Heritage Advisory Group to draw up a statement of six principles.
+To make sure that we continue to care for our canals and rivers in the best possible way, we have enlisted the help of our Heritage Advisory Group to draw up a statement of six principles.
 These reflect our charitable objectives and our responsibilities to all of our heritage assets.

 - Base our policies and practice on a sound understanding and recognition of the history and significance of the waterways heritage.